stmar89/AlgEt/doc/ListOfCommandsAlgEtQ.md

 <em>Returns the norm of the element x of an étale algebra.</em>

 > <pre><b>AbsoluteTrace</b>(x::AlgEtQElt) -> Any</pre>
-<em>Returns the absolute trace of the element x of an étale algebra.</em>
+<em>Returns the absolute trace of the element x of an étale algebra.
+Since the étale algebra is over the rationals this is the same as Trace.</em>

 > <pre><b>AbsoluteNorm</b>(x::AlgEtQElt) -> Any</pre>
-<em>Returns the absolute norm of the element x of an étale algebra.</em>
+<em>Returns the absolute norm of the element x of an étale algebra.
+Since the étale algebra is over the rationals this is the same as Norm.</em>

 > <pre><b>TraceDualIdeal</b>(I::AlgEtQIdl) -> AlgEtQIdl</pre>
-<em>Returns the trace dual ideal of an ideal in an order in an etale algebra.</em>
+<em>Returns the trace dual ideal of the ideal I, that is, the set of elements x of the algebra such that Trace(x\*I) is integer-valued.</em>

 > <pre><b>TraceDualIdeal</b>(O::AlgEtQOrd) -> AlgEtQIdl</pre>
-<em>Returns the trace dual ideal of an order in an etale algebra.</em>
+<em>Returns the trace dual ideal of an order in an etale algebra, that is, the set of elements x of the algebra such that Trace(x\*O) is integer-valued.</em>

 ## List of instrinsics in AlgEtQ/Completion.m:

 > <pre><b>Completion</b>(P::AlgEtQIdl : MinPrecision:=20) -> FldPad,Map</pre>
 <em>Given a prime ideal of the maximal order of an etale algebra L it returns the p-adic field corresponding to the completion LP and a homormophism map:L->LP.
-The vararg MinPrecision is passed to Completion. map has preimage (it acts a bit weird).</em>
+The vararg MinPrecision is passed to Completion. map has preimage.</em>

 ## List of instrinsics in AlgEtQ/ComplexConj.m: